Why Kyle Kuzma Is the Last Lakers Youngster Standing

 Another factor that made Ingram more expendable than Kuzma: the $7.3 million in salary he's set to earn next season.
 The Lakers either needed to match Davis' salary in trade or go under the projected $109 million salary cap in an unbalanced deal, and Ingram was a vital piece to that puzzle.

 So too was Ball, who will earn $8.7 million next season.
 The second-year guard proved to be one of the Lakers' best defenders, in addition to his ability to accelerate the team's offense.
 Ball, also 21, is far from a finished product.
-Still, his 9.9 points per game on 40.6 percent shooting from the field (32.9 percent from three) doesn't properly illustrate his value.
+Still, his 9.9 points per game on 40.6 percent shooting from the field (32.9 percent from three) don't properly illustrate his value.

-But the Lakers had to give to get, and both of Ingram and Ball's contracts were ready-made for the Davis swap, while Kuzma is "just" earning $2 million next season.
+But the Lakers had to give to receive, and both of Ingram and Ball's contracts were ready-made for the Davis swap, while Kuzma is "just" earning $2 million next season.
 That's close to what Wagner ($2.1 million), Hart ($1.9 million) and Bonga ($1.4 million) are set to make, and any of the three could have been substituted for salary purposes.
 Hart is the only proven commodity of the three, and the Lakers chose Kuzma's offensive upside over Hart's well-rounded game.

 Style of play was also significant.